mokira3d48/percefons/README.md

 ## Licence

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the file [LICENSE](LICENSE) for more details, contact me please.

 ## Contact